phayv/C-Cpp/Hash-Table/README.md

 # Hash Table
---- Made Template that store people and the sport they play.
+--- I made this project to hold a person and an attribute about them (sport they play).
---- Solving conflicting hash index by Chaining.
+--- Solved conflicting hash index by Chaining.